 Williams Lake – 98 1st Avenue South

-BC Housing, the Canadian Mental Health Association Cariboo-Chilcotin (CMHA-CC) and the City of Williams Lake are working together to open a 38-bed temporary shelter at 98 1st Avenue South (the former Elks Hall).
+BC Housing, the Canadian Mental Health Association Cariboo-Chilcotin (CMHA-CC) and the City of Williams Lake worked together to open a 38-bed temporary shelter at 98 1st Avenue South (the former Elks Hall).
 The operator, CMHA-CC, has named this shelter Roots on First.
 This project is part of our urgent response to ongoing issues of homelessness in Williams Lake.

 Shelter Operations